 Cowen Group (COWN) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the financial services company had gained 8.96% in the past month.
-In that same time, the Finance sector lost 0.7%, while the S&P 500 gained 2.17%.
+Prior to today's trading, shares of the financial services company had gained 0.79% over the past month.
+This has outpaced the Finance sector's loss of 1.6% and lagged the S&P 500's gain of 2.16% in that time.

-Investors will be hoping for strength from COWN as it approaches its next earnings release.
-The company is expected to report EPS of $1.49, down 73.81% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $351.94 million, down 37.01% from the year-ago period.
+Investors will be hoping for strength from COWN as it approaches its next earnings release, which is expected to be July 28, 2021.
+In that report, analysts expect COWN to post earnings of $1.49 per share.
+This would mark a year-over-year decline of 73.81%.
+Meanwhile, our latest consensus estimate is calling for revenue of $351.94 million, down 37.01% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $8.82 per share and revenue of $1.75 billion.
-These totals would mark changes of -22.43% and +12.69%, respectively, from last year.
+COWN's full-year Zacks Consensus Estimates are calling for earnings of $8.82 per share and revenue of $1.75 billion.
+These results would represent year-over-year changes of -22.43% and +12.69%, respectively.

-Investors should also note any recent changes to analyst estimates for COWN.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for COWN should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-COWN is currently sporting a Zacks Rank of #5 (Strong Sell).
+COWN is currently a Zacks Rank #3 (Hold).

-Digging into valuation, COWN currently has a Forward P/E ratio of 4.89.
-Its industry sports an average Forward P/E of 11.41, so we one might conclude that COWN is trading at a discount comparatively.
+Looking at its valuation, COWN is holding a Forward P/E ratio of 4.62.
+Its industry sports an average Forward P/E of 11.92, so we one might conclude that COWN is trading at a discount comparatively.

 The Financial - Investment Bank industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 110, which puts it in the top 44% of all 250+ industries.
+This group has a Zacks Industry Rank of 95, putting it in the top 38% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.